The Witch's Familiar: Critical reception

-"The Witch's Familiar" received critical acclaim, particularity praising Michelle Gomez's performance as Missy and the interaction between the Doctor and Davros.
+"The Witch's Familiar" received critical acclaim, particularly praise of Michelle Gomez's performance as Missy and the interaction between the Doctor and Davros.
 The episode received a score of 89% on Rotten Tomatoes based on 17 reviews, with an average score of 8.6.
 The site's consensus reads "'The Witch's Familiar' is proof that Doctor Who is back on target, ending the two-part season opener with a revealing, meaningful, and twist-driven conclusion".

 Patrick Mulkern, writing for the Radio Times, called it a "shining example" of the series, praising it as "underpinned by emotional intelligence" and noting the "excellent" performances of the four leads in "protracted dialogue scenes that test their mettle and demand audience attention", awarding the episode a full five stars out of five.
 Michael Hogan of The Daily Telegraph also enjoyed the episode, awarding it four stars out of five, commenting "plenty of twists and a brilliant Missy made for a very fun episode".
 In particular, he praised Michelle Gomez's performance – "[she] continued to excel as Missy, whirling around dementedly while chewing on dialogue with real relish", and closed his review by summarising that "it packed more ideas into 50 minutes than most shows manage in an entire series".

 Scott Collura of IGN also lavished praise on the episode, awarding it a score of 8.9, deemed "great".
 To him, while the episode "had the deck stacked against it", it succeeded and was "exciting and touching".
 He praised Missy as a character and her interaction with Clara within the Dalek as "amusing", though "actually quite dark", in addition to acclaiming the dialogue between the Doctor and Davros.
 Alasdair Wilkins of The A.V.
 Club responded very positively to the episode, awarding it an A− grade.
 He especially praised the Doctor and Davros' exchange, finding it "by far the best use the TV series has made of the [latter] character since Genesis Of The Daleks".
 He also believed having Davros open his eyes "a particularly brilliant touch" and went on to praise the moment as "insightfully written, beautifully shot, and brilliantly acted".